alekskoloch/Orion/README.md

 ## Building Orion - Quick Guide

 <p align="center" style="font-size: 14px;">
   <i>Note: Orion is currently developed and tested on the <b>Windows</b> platform.
-Compatibility with other operating systems is not guaranteed at this experimental stage.
-Additionally, the game is designed to run in a resolution of <b>3840x2160</b>.</i>
+Compatibility with other operating systems is not guaranteed at this experimental stage.</i>
 </p>

 To compile the Orion project on your machine, follow these straightforward steps: